Originate/OriginateFoundation/README.md

 ```

 ## Executing Blocks Safely
-When designing or consuming block based APIs, we sometimes do not care about a `completionBlock` or similar.
+When designing or consuming block-based APIs, we sometimes do not care about a `completionBlock` or similar.
 In those cases it is common to pass `nil` as the arguments value.
 If we were to try and execute a `nil` block, the application will crash.

 ### OF_SAFE_EXEC()
 In order to avoid having to write…